ajmal017/machine_learning_stock_predicting_group/README.md

 ## Background

 * Stock Prices are influenced by a variety of factors, some quantifiable others random.
+The more short term the prediction the more random factors may impact results of using prediction strategy.

 ![alt test](https://github.com/jeffhoffmanmba/machine_learning_stock_predicting_group/blob/main/Images/stock-market-exchange.jpg)